DiegoHaczek/DiegoHaczek/README.md

-<h1 allign:center> Hi there 👋, I´m Diego Haczek, a fullstack web developer passionate about computer science,
+<h2 allign:center> Hi there 👋, I´m Diego Haczek, a fullstack web developer passionate about computer science,
-programming and collaborate with others. <h1 allign:center>
+programming and collaborate with others. <h2 allign:center>

+ <h3 align="left">Connect with me: https://www.linkedin.com/in/diego-haczek</h3>

 <!--
 **DiegoHaczek/DiegoHaczek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.